-Certain financial instruments, for example, unquoted securities, are fair valued using valuation techniques.
+For the majority of the Trust's other financial instruments, quoted market prices are readily available.
+However, there may be certain financial instruments, for example, over-the-counter derivatives or unquoted securities which are fair valued using valuation techniques.
 Where valuation techniques are used to determine fair values, they are validated and periodically reviewed by experienced personnel of the Responsible Entity, independent of the team that created them.
 For more information on how fair value is calculated please see Note 7 to the financial statements.